google/zetasql/docs/graph-query-statements.md

 The `FOR` statement evaluation is similar to the [`UNNEST`][unnest-operator] operator.

-The `FOR` statement does not preserve order.
+The `FOR` statement doesn't preserve order.

 And empty or `NULL` `array_expression` produces zero rows.